Halloween genes

 The mutant homozygous embryos appear phenotypically normal until mid-embryonic development where the embryos exhibit abnormal developmental characters.
 Some abnormal characteristics include undifferentiated cuticle, a failure of head involution, dorsal closure, compact appearance and abnormal looping of the hindgut.
 These embryos die before reaching the end of embryogenesis.

+The mechanisms of transcriptional regulation of the Halloween genes appear to differ from one another.

 Descriptions

 The spook gene (Cyp307a1) is expressed in the prothoracic gland, and in conjunction with the gene product of spookier (Cyp307a2), converts 7-dehydrocholesterol to Δ4-diketol.

 The phantom gene (Cyp306a1) encodes an encoding the microsomal 25-hydroxylase.
 Strong expression of phm is restricted to the prothoracic gland cells of the Drosophila larval ring gland.
 The gene product converts 2,22,25dE-ketodiol to 2,22dE-ketotriol.

 The disembodied gene (Cyp302a1) codes for a cytochrome P450 enzyme that adds a hydroxyl group to the carbon-22 position of 2,22,dE-ketotriol to make 2-deoxyecdysone. dib mutants are defective in producing their cuticle and have severe defects in morphological processes such as head involution, dorsal closure and gut development.

 The shadow gene (Cyp315a1) product produces ecdysone from 2-deoxyecdysone.

 The shade gene (Cyp314a1) codes for an Ecdysone 20-monooxygenase responsible for adding a hydroxyl group to the 20C-position of ecdysone to make 20-hydroxyecdysone, the final step in the biosynthetic pathway.